Ambassadors of France, Brazil, and Uruguay to Argentina Discuss Information Sustainability and Disinformation in the Age of AI

 The event, held on 29 May, was organised in collaboration with the Argentine Association of Newspaper Publishers (ADEPA), the Argentine fact-checking organization Chequeado, and the Institut français d’Argentine.

-"The motivation to organise this event stems from our strong interest and concern regarding the impact of disinformation on the media and on journalism, particularly in the age of artificial intelligence,” said Vanina Berghella, IFPIM’s Regional Director for Latin America and the Caribbean in opening remarks.
+"The motivation to organise this event stems from our strong interest and concern regarding the impact of disinformation on the media and on journalism, particularly in the age of artificial intelligence,” said Vanina Berghella, IFPIM’s Regional Director for Latin America and the Caribbean in her opening remarks.
 “Our purpose here today is to examine how these new technologies also affect our democracies and the lives of societies in general.
 Your presence as ambassadors and high-ranking representatives reflects the importance of this forum for exchange; It also shows the value of international collaboration, commitment, and joint efforts in addressing the challenges that free and independent journalism faces, in Argentina, across the region, and beyond."

 Moderated by Ms Berghella, the first panel discussion benefited from the participation by H.E.
 Romain Nadal, the Ambassador of France to Argentina; H.E.
 Julio Glinternick Bitelli, the Ambassador of Brazil, and H.E.
 Diego Ignacio Canepa Baccino, Ambassador of Uruguay.
 They exchanged global perspectives on public policies related to artificial intelligence and combating disinformation,, as well as their respective regional and local points of view on public policies related to AI, challenges to media sustainability, and the impact of disinformation on contemporary democracies.